The next round of Counts will take place from Sept 12th through Sept 19th, 2015. Click here to volunteer now!

 After you’ve finished your count, you need to send us the data.

-- Click here to input count data from a Weekday
+- Click here to input count data from Saturday Sept 12th or Saturday Sept 19th, 2015

-- Click here to input count data from a Saturday
+- Click here to input count data from Tuesday Sept 15th, Wednesday Sept 16th, or Thursday Sept 17th, 2015.

 - Using the online forms: